-The Group considers the interests of its main stakeholders (customers, shareholders, employees, lenders and wider society) when developing the strategy and the processes to improve its operations.
-We continually strive to positively contribute to society through the entire scope of our business activities by developing socially-oriented products and services, implementing responsible approaches to our business operations, carrying out sponsorship and charitable activities.
+The Group considers the interests of its main stakeholders when developing the strategy and the processes to improve its operations.
+We continuously strive to positively contribute to society through the entire scope of our business activities by developing socially-oriented products and services, implementing responsible approaches to our business operations, carrying out sponsorship and charitable activities.

 SOCIALLY-ORIENTED PRODUCTS AND SERVICES

 The average growth of electricity consumption in Georgia has been 5.7% over the last ten years.
 The Group is investing in renewable energy to respond the growing demand by developing hydro power plants, wind power plants and solar power plants across Georgia.
 In addition, the renewable energy business has a pre-construction pipeline of 74MWs of hydro, 210MWs of wind and 30MWs of solar,